 - food defense monitoring requirements; and

-This installment also includes the addition of food defense plan worksheets in Appendix 1 and a new appendix that includes detailed examples of vulnerability assessments using the Three Fundamental Elements and the Hybrid Approach.
+The revised draft guidance includes appendices of food defense plan worksheets and detailed examples of vulnerability assessments using the Three Fundamental Elements and the Hybrid Approach.

-Q: Did you visit any facilities to learn how food defense is being handled now?
+Q: What kind of outreach has FDA conducted to learn more about how food defense is being handled by industry?

-Woody: Because of our long history of working on food defense, we’ve carried out many site visits —even before FSMA was enacted.
+Woody: Because of our long history of working on food defense, we have carried out a number of site visits —even before FSMA was enacted.
 We’ve seen many different types of facilities and products.
 Additionally, since the final rule published, we’ve continued with site visits, and our discussions with industry regarding their current food defense programs.

 This type of facility visit and feedback from stakeholders helps us to better understand the challenges and concerns they have.
 After hearing stakeholder concerns and touring the facility, Dr. Gottlieb wrote a blog highlighting the need to protect food from intentional adulteration in a way that is as practical and flexible as possible.

-Since this visit, we have continued to meet with a number of stakeholders.
-During these meetings, we believe we have made good progress in addressing important areas of concern and uncertainty.
-For example, we reiterated the Commissioner’s statement that workers’ safety takes precedence over implementing food defense requirements.
+In addition to this visit, we’ve also held numerous outreach activities, including a half-day public meeting describing the first two installments of guidance.
+We have found that during and after our interactions and dialogue with stakeholders, including site visits, meetings with companies, and the public meeting, we have made good progress in addressing important areas of concern and uncertainty.
+For example, we reiterated the Commissioner’s statement that worker safety takes precedence over implementing food defense requirements.
 We emphasized that FDA does not expect facilities to undergo incredibly costly reengineering of plants or move huge pieces of equipment to comply with the rule.